RPAlbuquerque/PhD-Dissertation---Paper-2/README.md

 ## 🚀 Getting Started

-These instructions will allow you to get a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will allow you to set up a copy of the project on your local machine for development and testing purposes.

 See **[Deployment](#-deployment)** to learn how to deploy the project.

 ### 📋 Prerequisites

 Database:
-Base 1) Private Data - Logan (request from the author at rafaelpalbuquerque@hotmail.com);
+X
-Base 2) 2927408_salvador_setores_2021.geojson (source: https://dados.salvador.ba.gov.br/datasets/467ac1de99654030890d0af21724e1d3/explore?location=-12.998218%2C-38.522777%2C14.00)
+X
-Base 3) IDESH_-_Setores_Censit%C3%A1rios_do_IBGE_2010.csv (source: https://dados.salvador.ba.gov.br/datasets/467ac1de99654030890d0af21724e1d3/explore?location=-12.998218%2C-38.522777%2C14.00)
+X

 ### 🔧 Installation

-Follow the steps in the jupyter notebook Final ML Project.ipynb The notebook is available at: https://github.com/RPAlbuquerque/Machine-Learning-PPGA-UFRGS/blob/main/Trabalho%20final%20ML.ipynb
+Create a Jupyter notebook...

 ## ⚙️ Running the Tests